Fujifilm X-T100 vs Sony A7 II

 It is notable that the A7 II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The X-T100 lacks such a headphone port.

-The X-T100 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the A7 II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A7 II was succeeded by the Sony A7 III.
+Both the X-T100 and the A7 II have been discontinued, but can regularly be found used on eBay.
+The A7 II was replaced by the Sony A7 III, while the X-T100 was followed by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So how do things add up?
 Which of the two cameras – the Fujifilm X-T100 or the Sony A7 II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Fujifilm X-T100:

 - Better video: Provides higher definition movie capture (4K/15p vs 1080/60p).

 - More flexible LCD: Has a full-flex screen for odd-angle shots in portrait or landscape orientation.

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.